-This case study shows that cooperation between governments, agencies, and organizations has played a significant role to reinvigorate the tourism industry ??
-Asia Pacific Economic Cooperation, 2006).
+This case study shows that cooperation between governments, agencies, and organizations has played a significant role to reinvigorate the tourism industry (Asia Pacific Economic Cooperation, 2006).

 In order to restore tourists' confidence in the destination, a three-month project called the Project Phoenix was created.
 The Pacific Asia Travel Association (PATA) undertook a proactive public relations campaign in order to deliver positive messages and improve the image of the destination through TV, radio, and online media.
-This media campaign c) The Case of SARS in Malaysia
+This media campaign exceeded past expectations and improved the destination image in only a few months.